Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Introduction

-As observed in \cite{KP17}*{\S 1.1}, the approach of \cite{Has03} for proving projectivity of these moduli spaces cannot be adapted to higher dimensions, as certain sheaves are no longer functorial with respect to base change.
+As observed in \cite{KP17}*{\S~1.1}, the approach of \cite{Has03} for proving projectivity of these moduli spaces cannot be adapted to higher dimensions, as certain sheaves are no longer functorial with respect to base change.
 For this reason, Kov\'acs and Patakfalvi develop a refinement of Koll\'ar's ampleness lemma.
-On the other hand, in the setup of $p$-stable pairs, all the needed sheaves remain functorial with respect to base change.
+On the other hand, in the setup of $\bQ$-stable pairs, all the needed sheaves remain functorial with respect to base change.
 Indeed, flatness and the $S_1$ condition guarantee that all notions of pull-back agree.
 Thus, we can follow Hassett's strategy and directly apply \cite{Kol90}.
-In this way, the projectivity part of Theorem \ref{thm intro 1 on steroids} is established; then, to deduce Theorem \ref{thm intro 2}, it suffices to show that the moduli space of $p$-stable pairs naturally admits a \emph{finite} morphism to the moduli space of stable pairs, and the needed polarization descends with this morphism.
-Finally, we remark that Theorem \ref{thm intro 2} holds independently of assumption (A), as every stable pair is the stable model of a $p$-stable pair.
+In this way, the projectivity part of Theorem \ref{thm intro 1 on steroids} is established; then, to deduce Theorem \ref{thm intro 2}, it suffices to show that the moduli space of $\bQ$-stable pairs naturally admits a \emph{finite} morphism to the moduli space of stable pairs, and the needed polarization descends with this morphism.